fpco/inline-c/README.md

 file associated to it, where the filename of said file will be the same as the module but with a C extension.
 This C file must be built after the Haskell code and linked appropriately.
-If you use cabal, all you have to do is declare each associated C file in the @.cabal@ file and you are good.
+If you use cabal, all you have to do is declare each associated C file in the `.cabal` file and you are good.

 For example we might have